 Korea Tobacco & Ginseng Corporation, better known as KT&G, are the leading tobacco company in South Korea.
-It looks like they have seen the light with regards to tobacco harm reduction, because they’ve just launched their very own heat not burn product – the Lil.
+It looks like they have seen the light with regards to tobacco harm reduction, because they’ve just launched their very own heated tobacco product – the Lil.

 The product is more similar in design to the BAT Glo than it is to the PMI iQOS, but it uses an internal spike to heat the processed tobacco rather than having a central heated blade like PMI’s iQos does.
 The tobacco stick that Lil uses will be called Fiit.
 It will also be interesting to see if KT&G run into any patent issues in the future from either PMI or BAT, due to the nature of the tobacco sticks.

-The device itself will be available in two finishes – Creamy White and Saffron Blue.
+The heated tobacco device itself will be available in two finishes – Creamy White and Saffron Blue.
 KT&G are saying that the unit holds enough charge for 20 Fiits to be used without the need for charging.
 In the past we’d have been sceptical of a claim like that, but when we reviewed the BAT Glo we found that it did indeed hold enough charge for 20 uses with a fair amount of charge remaining.
 As the unit is almost the same size as Glo we expect that the Lil’s battery will also be as good as Glo’s is.

 Lil is currently on a very limited release in South Korea, but it’s set to gradually roll out to the whole of South Korea.

 Will KT&G release it worldwide?
 That’s a tough one to call, but we doubt that it will.
 It may well end up in the Asian market but we doubt that it will go as far as Europe or the USA.
 We would love to be proved wrong though!